akutek.info

 Stage Acoustics for Symphony Orchestras in Concert Halls 20.05.2010

-External source to Stage Acoustics: JJ Dammerud homepage
+External source to Stage Acoustics: Stage acoustics for symphony orchestras by JJ Dammerud

 Stage (Support) parameters ST early and ST late